catzy007/catzy007.github.io/posts/2021-02-03-my-journey-using-yamaha-ymf724-pci-sound-card/index.md

 [ACS Patch](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Bypassing_the_IOMMU_groups_(ACS_override_patch)) don't forget to install `virt-manager and ovmf`. after all that clear do.

-1. First you need to enable [IOMMU](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Setting_up_IOMMU) in the linux.
+1. First you need to enable [IOMMU](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Setting_up_IOMMU) in the Linux.
 To do that, go to GRUB config file, find `quiet splash` and add `iommu=1 intel_iommu=on` or `iommu=1 amd_iommu=on` depending on your system.
 1. Then `sudo update-grub` and reboot your system.
-1. Next Make sure IOMMU and VT is enabled `sudo dmesg | grep -e DMAR -e IOMMU -e vfio` then you'll find
+1. Next Make sure IOMMU and VT is enabled `sudo dmesg | grep -e DMAR -e IOMMU -e vfio` then you'll find.
     ```
     DMAR: IOMMU enabled
     ```

-1. After that, you need to find PCI/E id for your device, to do that, copy to `.sh` file and run it.
+1. After that, you need to find PCI/E ID for your device, to do that, copy to `.sh` file and run it.
     ```
     #!/bin/bash
     for d in /sys/kernel/iommu_groups/*/devices/*; do